HES-Capstone-dBio/dbio-protocol/README.md

 # API Documentation

-**Currently, all errors returned from all routes return 500 Internal Server Error.
-Error handling is currently very blunt and will be built out to be as per the below specifications.**

 ## Routes

 [Users](#users): Registry of the registered users in the dBio system.
 A new user is added when signing into the dBio client for the first time.